Lead Guitar Solo Lesson – Phrasing Over The Barline

 All this will challenge your musical brain and make you a more creative musician.

 Question: Tom Hess, What Do You Mean By “Improvise Chords”?
-I Thought Improvising Was All About Playing Melodies And Guitar Solos?
+I Thought Improvising Was All About Playing Melodies In A Lead Guitar Solo?

 Answer: No, not at all.
 Improvising simply means to create something spontaneously.

-When most guitarists talk about improvising, they are talking about improvising using melody.
+When most lead guitar players talk about improvising, they are talking about improvising using melody.

 Question: “Tom Hess, What If I’m A Beginner With Music Theory?
 This Seems Really Hard!
 What Should I Do”